rrobinlee/stocks_neuralforecast/README.md

-# Forecasting a Stock Portfolio using Deep Learning Models
+# Stock Portfolio Forecasting using Deep Learning Models

 <mark>**Note:** Please see notebook for modeling approach, development, and justification